Marc Trestman: NFL

 Trestman moved to the National Football League and coached running backs with the Minnesota Vikings in 1985 and 1986.
 He served as quarterbacks coach first with the Tampa Bay Buccaneers in 1987 and then the Cleveland Browns in 1988.
 In Cleveland he again coached Kosar and the team finished 10–6 and made the playoffs.
 His promotion to offensive coordinator in 1989 was made before the team named Bud Carson as Marty Schottenheimer's successor as head coach.
 Kosar passed for 3,533 yards and 18 TDs that season, while wide receiver Webster Slaughter had a franchise record 1,236 receiving yards.
 Trestman was dismissed after the Browns' third loss in the AFC Championship game in four years, primarily due to his strained relationship with Carson.

 In 1990, Trestman returned to Minnesota as quarterbacks coach for the Vikings.
-He spent two years there and then left coaching for three years, and worked in the municipal bond sale during that timespan.
+He spent two years there and then left coaching for three years, and worked in the municipal bond market during that timespan.

 He returned to the NFL in 1995 as quarterbacks coach and offensive coordinator with San Francisco, where he served in that capacity through 1996.
 The first year he was in San Francisco, the team led the NFL with 457 points scored, 644 pass attempts and 4,779 passing yards.

 Trestman joined the Detroit Lions as quarterbacks coach in 1997.
 That year Lions quarterback Scott Mitchell passed for 3,484 yards, fourth most in team history.

 In 1998, he was with the Arizona Cardinals as quarterbacks coach and offensive coordinator.
 That year quarterback Jake Plummer threw for 3,737 yards, and the Cardinals made the playoffs for the first time since 1982 and won their first post season game in 51 years.

 He next went to the Oakland Raiders in 2001 as the quarterbacks coach.
 In 2002 he was promoted to offensive coordinator and the Raiders led the NFL in total offense with 389.8 yards per game and passing yards with 279.7 per game.
 Under Trestman's guidance, Raiders QB Rich Gannon won the 2002 NFL MVP award as the Raiders reached Super Bowl XXXVII, losing to the Tampa Bay Buccaneers.

 Trestman spent the 2004 season with the Miami Dolphins before returning to the college ranks (see above).

 In 2007, Trestman spent time with the New Orleans Saints as a consultant for Sean Payton.